 - Get them drinking.
 If your dog is able to drink, give them a large bowl of water.

 - Seek veterinary attention.
 Heatstroke is a serious condition that requires immediate attention and intensive care is generally required to save your pet’s life.
 Intravenous fluids cool the body, maintain blood pressure, support the kidney system and generally help speed recovery.
 Any initial home treatment greatly increases the chance of surviving but it is only in mild cases that the initial home treatment is sufficient.

 - Never leave your pet unattended in a car.
 Within ten minutes, a closed car can reach temperatures of 45 degrees.
 In such temperatures, a dog is unable to shed its extra heat and may quickly suffer dehydration and heatstroke.
 If you are getting out of the car, take your dog with you.

 - Keep your dog well hydrated.
-Ensure your dog has easy access to fresh water.
-Water dishes should be placed in the shade or kept cold (frozen water bottles are handy).
+Ensure your dog always has easy access to fresh water.
+Water dishes should be placed in the shade or kept cold (frozen water bottles and ice are handy).
 Dogs also have a tendency to knock water over, so it’s recommended you have a few bowls in different places.

 - Carry water.
 When exercising your dog, take a collapsible water dish and bottle or take a route where you know your dog will have access to clean water.